Lehigh Valley

 Outside of governmental service, William has also served on Moravian College’s Board of Trustees, Pennsylvania Governor Tom Wolf’s Transition Team, and the Bethlehem Area Public Library’s Board of Directors.
 He resides in north Bethlehem with his wife Dr. Natalie Bieber.

-Founder, ProSocial Valuation Service
+Founder, ProSocial Valuation Services

 In 1982, driven by the then-radical idea that rather than interrupting people with advertising, businesses would be better served by instead investing in partnerships with the sports, arts, entertainment and causes that people loved, Lesa Ukman founded IEG and spawned an industry now worth more than $105 billion annually.